EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v3/README.md

 v3.3.0 — Stable SQLite-backed production architecture
 v3.4.0 — Worker Acceleration & Operational Hardening
-v3.5.0 — Conviction-aware web, worker, and Compact V3 public rank schema v3.6.0 — Back to Normal scoring after official Conviction flow inconsistency
+v3.5.0 — Conviction-aware web, worker, and Compact V3 public rank schema v3.6.0 — Back to Normal scoring after official Conviction flow inconsistency, with adaptive checkpoint worker hardening
 ```

 Version `v3.6.0` keeps the v3.3.0/v3.4.0 architecture but returns the active logic to normal scoring because the official Conviction flow was removed/refunded and became unsuitable as an active score signal.
+Later v3.6.0 operational hardening also adds an adaptive chunk checkpoint worker so large cycle ceilings can be attempted without changing the underlying 5,000-block safety unit.

 “Production-ready” refers to the completed and validated architecture.
 Rank completeness still follows the current synchronization phase.
 During historical backfill or catch-up, the UI must not imply that the full chain population is already finalized.